Review by Frank Plowright

 Sapin’s cartooning is wonderfully expressive, really conveying the premise of young children revelling in their world, and producing deceptively detailed backgrounds.
 It’s close in style to the 1990s Rugrats animated show, prioritising simplicity and giving all the children large heads while adults are drawn roughly in proportion.

-For 2018 Flying Eye Books plan to combine further French volumes for a larger format English translation titled Tales of Mischief, and that’s very good news.
+For 2018 Flying Eye Books combined further French volumes for a larger format English translation titled Tales of Mischief, and that’s very good news.